2020/2021 Course Dates:

 Let us know if you would like to set this up as a private, socially distanced course for you and your family or friends.

-We teach this course using Silverton Avalanche School curriculum.
-It meets American Avalanche Association (A3) guidelines as well as the International Commission for Alpine Rescue (ICAR).
+Note: We teach this course using Silverton Avalanche School curriculum.
+It meets or exceeds American Avalanche Association (A3) guidelines as well as the International Commission for Alpine Rescue (ICAR).
 It is a prerequisite for the Rec 2 and Pro 1 avalanche courses and is an excellent follow up to a Rec 1 course (though it works great to take before the Rec 1 as well).

 We do have beacon/shovel/probe setups students can use, but we highly recommend getting your own beforehand so you can practice with what you will use after the course.
 We don’t really ski on these days so no special skills are required, just be ready to spend a day outside in the winter at 10,000′!